Abacus Group: Operations

-It has a single corporate office in Sydney, Australia.
-The current chair is the South-African born, Myra Salkinder.
-The CEO Steven Sewell was appointed in 2018 after leaving Vicinity Centres.
+The company has a single corporate office in Sydney.
+Myra Salkinder chaired the group from September 2019 until her retirement from the board in June 2026.
+The managing director, Steven Sewell, was appointed in 2018 after leaving Vicinity Centres.

-The group's investment portfolio is divided into four divisions: office spaces, self-storage facilities, retail shopping centres and industrial properties.
-It also owns some historically notable buildings, such as the late art-deco Minerva Theatre near Kings Cross in Sydney.
+Before the 2023 restructure, the group's investment portfolio was divided into four divisions covering office, self-storage, retail and industrial property.
+Its holdings formerly included the late art-deco Minerva Theatre near Kings Cross in Sydney, which it sold in 2021.

-The group's asset portfolio is heavily weighted to office towers, such as 201 Elizabeth Street in Sydney, the Brisbane Club and RAA Place in Adelaide.
-Its first major investment success was purchasing the heritage listed CBC building at 343 George Street, Sydney for $55 million and sold it the next year for $78 million.
-As of 2021, the group is considered to be highly exposed to downturn in office spaces since the COVID-19 pandemic led to fewer office workers working from their office.
+The portfolio is concentrated in office towers, among them 201 Elizabeth Street in Sydney, the Brisbane Club and RAA Place in Adelaide.
+In an early transaction the group bought the heritage-listed CBC building at 343 George Street, Sydney for $55 million and sold it the following year for $78 million.

-While the group primarily invests in commercial property assets, such as office towers most of its recent growth has been in self-storage units, a sector buoyed by the storage needs of Australia's growing e-commerce industry.
-In 2020, Abacus acquired Storage King Pty Ltd, buying the remaining $50m of shares.
-In early 2021 it purchased a further four self storage facilities in Adelaide and Sydney, along with the remaining 60% of the Oasis Centre in Queensland.
+The group invests mainly in commercial property, including office towers.
+In the years before the 2023 restructure its growth was concentrated in self-storage, a sector supported by demand from Australia's e-commerce industry.
+In 2020 Abacus acquired the remaining shares in Storage King Pty Ltd for $50 million.
+In early 2021 it purchased four further self-storage facilities in Adelaide and Sydney, together with the remaining 60 per cent of the Oasis Centre in Queensland.

-In 2019, the group began divesting from the residential property sector.
+In 2019 the group began divesting its residential property holdings.